steiza/cosign/doc/cosign_sign-blob.md

       --insecure-skip-verify             skip verifying fulcio published to the SCT (this should only be used for testing).
-      --issue-certificate                issue a code signing certificate from Fulcio, even if a key is provided --key string                       path to the private key file, KMS URI or Kubernetes Secret --new-bundle-format                output bundle in new format that contains all verification material (default true) --oidc-client-id string            OIDC client ID for application (default "sigstore") --oidc-client-secret-file string   Path to file containing OIDC client secret for application --oidc-disable-ambient-providers   Disable ambient OIDC providers.
-When true, ambient credentials will not be read --oidc-issuer string               OIDC provider to be used to issue ID token (default "https://oauth2.sigstore.dev/auth")
-      --oidc-provider string             Specify the provider to get the OIDC token from (Optional).
+      --issue-certificate                issue a code signing certificate from Fulcio, even if a key is provided --key string                       path to the private key file, KMS URI or Kubernetes Secret --oidc-client-id string            OIDC client ID for application (default "sigstore") --oidc-client-secret-file string   Path to file containing OIDC client secret for application --oidc-disable-ambient-providers   Disable ambient OIDC providers.
+When true, ambient credentials will not be read --oidc-provider string             Specify the provider to get the OIDC token from (Optional).
 If unset, all options will be tried.
 Options include: [spiffe, google, github-actions, filesystem, buildkite-agent]
       --oidc-redirect-url string         OIDC redirect URL (Optional).
 The default oidc-redirect-url is 'http://localhost:0/auth/callback'.
-      --output string                    write the signature to FILE --output-certificate string        write the certificate to FILE --output-signature string          write the signature to FILE --rekor-url string                 address of rekor STL server (default "https://rekor.sigstore.dev") --rfc3161-timestamp string         write the RFC3161 timestamp to a file --signing-config string            path to a signing config file.
+      --rekor-url string                 address of rekor STL server (default "https://rekor.sigstore.dev") --signing-config string            path to a signing config file.
 Must provide --bundle, which will output verification material in the new format
       --sk                               whether to use a hardware security key --slot string                      security key slot to use for generated key (default: signature) (authentication|signature|card-authentication|key-management)
-      --timestamp-client-cacert string   path to the X.509 CA certificate file in PEM format to be used for the connection to the TSA Server
-      --timestamp-client-cert string     path to the X.509 certificate file in PEM format to be used for the connection to the TSA Server
-      --timestamp-client-key string      path to the X.509 private key file in PEM format to be used, together with the 'timestamp-client-cert' value, for the connection to the TSA Server
-      --timestamp-server-name string     SAN name to use as the 'ServerName' tls.Config field to verify the mTLS connection to the TSA Server
       --timestamp-server-url string      url to the Timestamp RFC3161 server, default none.
 Must be the path to the API to request timestamp responses, e.g. https://freetsa.org/tsr
       --tlog-upload                      whether or not to upload to the tlog (default true) --trusted-root string              optional path to a TrustedRoot JSON file to verify a signature after signing